 Guess what, Junior.
 April 15th is less than two weeks away.
 Here in the good ‘ol U.S. of A., that means it is time to pay your dues.
 Yep, it is income tax time.
 I know that your hard-partying March may have led you to forget that little nugget, but you can bet your bottom that the I.R.S. didn’t.
 If you played it smart like your Uncle Greg, you would have gotten your taxes done about two months ago.
 And, like the tightwad stingy badass that I am, I did them myself.

 “Hold up there, Uncle Greg.
 My taxes are just too difficult for me to do them on my own.”
 Awww phooey!
 That’s a bunch of horse manure.
 I’ve got rental properties, a LLC, and investment income, and I can still do my own taxes.
-In fact, programs like H&R Block at Home and TurboTax make it super easy for you.
+In fact, programs like H&R Block at Home make it super easy for you.
 So stop being such a Sally and get on it, you wuss.

 Use the Library